godalming123/server-docker-files/readme.md

 ### Immich
 Go to `https://imich.YOUR_DUCKDNS_DOMAIN.org/`, and setup your account.
 Immich has some AI features enabled out of the box that only ever run on the server, where the data is *never* sent to a third party.
 Howerver, this cuases the server to use 100% CPU until it has processed all of the photos that you upload when you import your photos and videos.
 These AI features can be disabled by pressing Administration -> Jobs -> Stop job.
 ### Nextcloud
 Go to `https://nextcloud.YOUR_DUCKDNS_DOMAIN.org/`, and setup your account.
-Use the SQLite database (I cannot get any other DB to work).
 ### Jellyfin
 Go to `http://jellyfin.YOUR_DUCKDNS_DOMAIN.org/web/index.html#!/wizardstart.html` and setup your account.